LDevi/GoogleHashCode2018/README.md

     break
 ```

-#### Second part - How to decide whether or not a vehicle can take a ride.
+#### Second part - How to decide whether or not a vehicle can take the ride.

-Second step was to decide how a vehicle can make or not a ride.
+Second step was to decide how a vehicle can accept or not a ride.
-A first answer could be : "This vehicle can make the ride if the ride can be made on time".
+A first answer could be : "This vehicle can accept the ride if the ride can be finish on time".

-Thus, a vehicle can make a ride if :
+Thus, a vehicle can accept a ride if :
 - the time to get to the start intersection;
 - plus the time to wait for the earliest start (if needed);
 - plus time to get to the finish intersection;
-- does not exceed the deadline nor the end of the total time.
+- do not exceed the deadline nor the end of the total time.

 We need to calculate the distance between two intersections in the city, fortunately the statement gives us the formula (oh, Pythagoras ...).